RafaelPanisset/WorkoutBot/README.md

 # Workout Bot

 The Workout Bot is a Telegram chatbot that provides users with a random selection of exercises based on the body part they want to work on.

 ## Getting Started

 ### Prerequisites

-To use the Workout Bot, you'll need to have Python 3.x and the following Python libraries installed:
+To use the Workout Bot, you'll need to have Python 3.x and the following Python library installed:

 - telebot
-- python-telegram-bot

 ### Installing

 1. Clone the repository to your local machine.
-2. Install the required Python libraries using pip: `pip install -r requirements.txt`
+2. Install the required Python library using pip: `pip install pyTelegramBotAPI`
 3. In `bot.py`, replace `BOT_TOKEN` with your own Telegram bot token.

 ### Running the bot